tejue/capstone-periotopia/README.md

 # Periotopia

 Periotopia is a micro-learning app focussing on menstrual health.
 Explore diverse aspects and gain insights into its impact on individuals and society through various questionnaires.
-The Periotopia-Index acts as your compass, indicating your proximity to a utopian, period-positive world.
+The Periotopia-Index serves as your compass, indicating your proximity to a utopian, period-positive world.

 > This is the final project for neuefische web dev bootcamp.